MrSlosh/NewYorkCoin-AuxPow/doc/developer-notes.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 22555 for connections and services them.

-- NewYorkCoinMiner : Generates dogecoins (if wallet is enabled).
+- NewYorkCoinMiner : Generates newyorkcoins (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.